CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/_index.md

 ### <span>Harmless syslog Error: Failed to reset devices.list</span>

-The following message getis logged to `/var/log/syslog` when you run `systemctl daemon-reload` and during system boot:
+The following message gets logged to `/var/log/syslog` when you run `systemctl daemon-reload` and during system boot:

     systemd[1]: Failed to reset devices.list on /system.slice: Invalid argument

 This message is harmless, and can be ignored.
 It is logged when `systemd` attempts to change cgroup attributes that are read only.
-The upstream version of `systemd` has been modified to not log this message by default.
+The upstream version of systemd has been modified to not log this message by default.

 The `systemctl daemon-reload` command is often issued when Debian packages are installed, so the message may be seen multiple times when